-User guides are documents that explain how a product works to users.
+User guides are a popular type of user documentation that explains how a product works to users.
 They are handy during onboarding (especially interactive user guides) as they help users get their desired results as quickly as possible.
-User guides explain complex features using simple language and demonstrations so that the beginner can easily understand them.
+User guides explain complex features and help end-users troubleshoot common issues using simple language and demonstrations so that the beginner can easily understand them.

 You’ll need to understand what users want to achieve in order to create a user guide that helps them achieve it and tailor your language to your audience.
 For example, if developers are reading your guide, it might make sense to include code samples.
 But a non-technical audience will need guidance they can understand.

 API documentation explains how developers can integrate other products with your product using an API (application programming interface).